rachelynn40/2D-Diffusion-Solver/README.md

 1. Download all files on GitHub repo
 2. Use sample input files OR create your own based exactly on the sample input files -- spacing must be exact or the file will not be read in correctly
+3. Navigate to main.py & state the name of the input file you want solved
-3. Run main.py in command prompt, terminal, or IDE
+4. Run main.py in command prompt, terminal, or IDE
-4. View outputs in output directory
+5. View outputs in output directory

 Note: Program can only be ran ONCE before either moving, deleting, or renaming the output txt file.